pulumi/docs/content/docs/esc/other-integrations/github-actions.md

 For additional options and details, see `esc run --help`.

-Using Pulumi Infrastructure as Code (IaC) with GHA?
-See the next section to see how to leverage Pulumi ESC alongside.
+Using Pulumi Infrastructure as Code (IaC) with GitHub Actions?
+The next section demonstrates Pulumi ESC alongside Pulumi IaC deployments.

 ## Manage credentials for the [Pulumi CLI Action](https://github.com/marketplace/actions/pulumi-cli-action#pulumi-github-actions)